nrf110/rx-http/readme.md

   });
 ```

-## The HTTP Client
+## HTTP Client
-The [Http](class/src/http.js~Http.html) class is a client instance that is used to create [Request](class/src/request.js~Request.html) objects.
+The [Http](https://nrf110.github.io/rx-http/class/src/http.js~Http.html) class is a client instance that is used to create [Request](https://nrf110.github.io/rx-http/class/src/request.js~Request.html) objects.
 Requests created by a client instance
 inherit the settings of that instance as defaults, which can be overridden
 on the request.